aziascreations/PB-GameFramework/readme.md

 The license files are taken from the [fantaisie-software/purebasic-repository-template](https://github.com/fantaisie-software/purebasic-repository-template) repository.

 ### Remarks
-To avoid any issues with the fact you may have to include some license files in your final product, the build script copies the whole "Licenses" folder in the "Build/" folder and adds the one for the engine under the following name: "Custom PB Engine.txt".
+To avoid any issues with the fact you may have to include some license files in your final product, the build script copies the whole "Licenses" folder in the "Build/" folder and adds the one for the framework under the following name: "Custom PB Framework.txt".